Priority effect: Community assembly theory

-The development of assembly theory followed from the emergence of alternative stable state theory.
-Assembly theory explains community development processes in the context of multiple stable states.
-It asks why a particular type of community developed when other stable community types were possible.
+Assembly theory explains community development processes in the context of multiple stable states: it asks why a particular type of community developed when other stable community types are possible.
 In contrast to succession theory, assembly theory was developed largely by animal ecologists and explicitly incorporated historical context.

-In one of the first models based on this theory, Jared Diamond (1975) developed quantitative "assembly rules" to predict avian community composition on an archipelago.
-Although the idea of deterministic community assembly quickly drew criticism, the assembly approach, which emphasized historical contingency and multiple stable states, continued to gain support.
-Drake (1991) used an assembly model to demonstrate that different community types would result from different sequences of species invasions.
-In Drake’s model, early invaders had major impacts on the invasion success of species that arrived later.
-Other modeling studies suggested that priority effects may be especially important when invasion frequency is low enough to allow species to become established before replacement, or when other factors that could drive assembly (e.g., competition, abiotic stress) are relatively unimportant.
+In 1975, Jared Diamond developed quantitative "assembly rules" to predict avian community composition on an archipelago.
+This approach emphasizes historical contingency and multiple stable states.
+Although the idea of deterministic community assembly initially drew criticism, the approach continued to gain support.
+In 1991, Drake used an assembly model to demonstrate that different community types result from different sequences of species invasions.
+In this model, early invaders have major impacts on the invasion success of species that arrive later.
+Other modelling studies suggested that priority effects may be especially important when invasion frequency is low enough to allow species to become established before replacement, or when other factors that could drive assembly (e.g., competition, abiotic stress) are relatively unimportant.

 In a 1999 review, Belyea and Lancaster described three basic determinants of community assembly: dispersal constraints, environmental constraints, and internal dynamics.
 They identified priority effects as a manifestation of the interaction between dispersal constraints and internal dynamics.

 Empirical evidence

-On January 25, 2007, a search of the ISI Web of Science citation index using the key word "priority effect*" returned 65 ecology-related studies.
-The first study to explicitly mention priority effects was published in 1983.
 Although early research focused on animals and aquatic systems, more recent studies have begun to examine terrestrial and plant-based priority effects.
-Inhibitory priority effects have been documented more frequently than facilitative priority effects.
-Priority effects among species within the same trophic level and functional group, or guild, have been documented more frequently than effects across trophic levels or guilds.
-Studies indicate that both abiotic (e.g. resource availability) and biotic (e.g. predation) factors can affect the strength of priority effects.